Frequently Asked Questions

 According to the Hong Kong Immigration Policy, non-local students enrolled in full-time locally accredited programmes at undergraduate level or above are allowed to take up internships, part-time on-campus employment and summer jobs.
 Please click here to view the Immigration Policy on Study.
 However, research students receiving scholarship/fellowship or financial assistance from the University are not allowed to take up any employment without prior approval.

-What is the procedure for submitting an application?
+14. What are the procedures for submitting an application?

 You can select up to two areas of research for each programme offered by one academic department.